 Children and adults who cannot legally make decisions for themselves are only included in certain types of studies where the inclusion of these groups has been considered as part of the ethical review of the research.

 You may consider taking part in a study because:

 You might consider not taking part in a study because:

-When deciding whether to participate, you should ask the following questions and you should feel comfortable with the answers:
+You should ask the following questions and you should feel the responses are adequate before deciding to participate:

 You should discuss the answers you receive to these questions with your doctors, family and loved ones.

 Click here for a printable guide of questions to consider asking when deciding to participate.